paypal/mocca/docs/END_USER_DOCUMENT.md

 All Mocca classes mentioned in the table above work as a wrapper containing a default instance of the HTTP client.
 If the application needs the HTTP client to be configured in a certain manner, there are two ways to achieve that:

 1. Mocca client builder could be used to do so, providing a common API regardless of the type of HTTP client used.
 All currently supported Mocca HTTP clients allow this type of configuration, except the *JAX-RS 2 client*.
 1. A custom instance of the HTTP client (already configured as desired) could be provided as a constructor parameter to the Mocca HTTP client wrapper.
-This is currently the only way to customize the HTTP client configuration when using a *JAX-RS 2 client*.
+The only Mocca supported HTTP client that is allowed to be configured in this manner is the *JAX-RS 2 client*.

 In the example below, Mocca client builder API (via method `options`) is used to configure the client connection and read timeout, and whether it should follow redirects or not.